SteelCompendium/compendium/docs/Draw Steel Rules (original).md

 **Effect:** You coat one of your weapons with a harmful poison.
 The next creature you damage with an ability that uses that weapon takes extra poison damage equal to twice your Presence score or the target is [[Weakened|weakened]] (EoT).
 You choose the effect when you apply the poison.
 The poison loses its potency after you damage the creature or at the end of the encounter.

 **Spend Insight:** For each insight you spend, the damage dealt by the poison increases by a number equal to your Presence score.
-You can’t spend more Insight than your [[Shadow|shadow]] level on this ability.
+You can’t spend more Insight than your shadow level on this ability.

 ##### I'M ON YOUR SIDE